slitvinov/gitlog/README.md

 Head
 </pre>

 What are the probabilities I picked each of the coins (posteriors)?
-The evidance is
+The evidence is

 <pre>
 E = b1/3 + b2/3 + b3/3 = 13/24
 </pre>
-and the poseriors are
+and the posteriors are
 <pre>
 b1/3/E, b2/3/E, b3/3/E = 8/13, 4/13, 1/13
 </pre>